magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/css_debug.md

 <h2 id="css_debug_server">Styles debugging in the server-side compilation mode</h2>

-In the server-side LESS compilation mode, to have your changes applied, you need to do clear <code>pub/static/frontend/&lt;Vendor&gt;/&lt;theme&gt;/&lt;locale&gt;</code> by deleting the directory in the file system, and reload the store pages to trigger compilation and publication.
+In the server-side LESS compilation mode, to have your changes applied, clear <code>pub/static/frontend/&lt;Vendor&gt;/&lt;theme&gt;/&lt;locale&gt;</code> by deleting the directory in the file system, and reload the store pages to trigger compilation and publication.

 <div class="bs-callout bs-callout-info" id="info">
   <p>You might also need to clear the <code>var/cache</code> and <code>var/view_preprocessing</code> directories.</p>
 </div>

-Alternatively, to streamline the process of applying and debugging styles customizations in the server-side compilation mode, you can use the <a href="http://gruntjs.com/" target="_blank">Grunt JavaScript task runner</a>.
+Alternatively, to streamline the process of applying and debugging styles customizations, in the server-side compilation mode you can use the <a href="http://gruntjs.com/" target="_blank">Grunt JavaScript task runner</a>.

 The following section describes in details how to install, configure and use Grunt for styles debugging.